Harold Pendleton

 Harold Pendleton (17 July 1924 – 22 September 2017) was a British music business executive and former club owner, who established the Marquee Club in London and the National Jazz Festival, the precursor of the Reading Rock Festival.

-Biography
+Early life

 Born in Southport, Lancashire, Pendleton trained as an accountant and moved to London in 1948.
 He had a love of traditional jazz music, and when visiting clubs became friendly with Chris Barber, who had set up the National Federation of Jazz Organisations of Great Britain (NFJOGB).
 Pendleton became the organisation's secretary, shortening its name to the National Jazz Federation (NJF), and began organising events highlighting British jazz musicians.

+Career

-By 1957 it was promoting 200 concerts a year, but lacked a regular venue.
+By 1957 the National Jazz Federation was promoting 200 concerts a year, but lacked a regular venue.
 He also encouraged Barber's banjo player Lonnie Donegan to record Lead Belly's song "Rock Island Line", so stimulating the 1950s skiffle craze.